gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 ...
 ```

-And please add the the following cases to our switch clause in order for the reducer to know what to reduce for which action:
+And please add the the following cases to our `switch clause` under `isochroneControls` in the same file to let the the reducer know what to reduce for which action:

 ```javascript